-The MA in Organizational Leadership with a concentration in Professional Studies provides the most flexibility for students.* This program allows students to concentrate on the practical study of leadership that will allow them to foster proficiencies in areas that may be helpful for career advancement.
+The Master of Arts in Organizational Leadership with a Professional Studies concentration (MLP) degree provides the most flexibility for students.* This program allows students to concentrate on the practical study of leadership that will allow them to foster proficiencies in areas that may be helpful for career advancement.
 Given the emerging workforce development needs, this program supports advanced professional skill sets in various subject areas.
 The requisite Claremont Core® classes and Capstone Action Project that students must complete develops an additional skillset of independent research, critical thinking, problem solving, and organized communication.

-*Students can transfer up to 15 graduate credit hours into the program to create a unique area of interest.
+*Students can transfer up to 15 graduate credit hours into this online M.A. in Organizational Leadership with a Professional Studies concentration program to create a unique area of interest.
 Credits must meet degree requirements and be applicable to the degree program plan.
-Please read the Admissions section, below, for more details on credit transfers.

 Do you have credits for a graduate degree, but never earned your degree?

 Claremont Lincoln now offers a way to complete your master's degree with the Professional Studies concentration.